joaonunogomes/device-api/README.md

 # Project Structure

-The structure of this project follows Domain Driven Design patterns, devided into several layers, each where each one will sever its own responsability.
+The structure of this project follows Domain Driven Design patterns, devided into several layers, each one of them will sever its own responsability.

 ## Layers